pradeepgadde/blog/_posts/2022-05-23-getting-started-kind.md

     nav: my-sidebar
 ---

 In this post, let us look at another option to try and learn Kubernetes locally, an alternative to minikube.
-It is called `kube`.
+It is called `kind` which stands for `Kubernetes in Docker`.

 kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.